sheki/parse-blog/content/post/donate-to-end-hunger-in-india.md

 Reading books about places I have not been to, so often stirs so many different emotions in me and sometimes, like today, these emotions inspire action.
 This holiday season I urge you to read about places and people you know nothing about and to donate to charities that work to help the poor in the developing world.

+You can [follow me on substack](https://sheki.substack.com/) to receive these posts via email.